keitaobbs/dotfiles/docs/business/idea_creation.md

 about something you are unfamilir with, you should start by expanding your knowledge__.

+## Jobs to Be Done

+Customers purchase goods/services to accomplish specific jobs.
+Thinking about these jobs leads to differentiation that is not superficial.

 ## Assumption Reversal

 1. List assumptions (e.g. stereotypes, preconceptions)